aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

       avn service cli demo-postgresql --project PROJECT_NAME

 #.
-Enter the following command to set up the table for storing the results:
+Enter the following command to set up the PostgreSQL table for storing the results:

    .. literalinclude:: /code/products/flink/alerting_solution_sql.md
-      :lines: 55
+      :lines: 80-83
       :language: sql

 #.
 In the Aiven web console, go to the **Jobs & Data** > **Data Tables** tab for your Flink service.